anodyne/docs/introduction.md

-# Meet Nova

-An open-source content management system designed for managing and playing online text-based role-playing games.

 ---
+title: Meet Nova
+pageTitle: CacheAdvance - Never miss the cache again.
+description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+layout: docs
+---

+An open-source content management system designed for managing and playing online text-based role-playing games. {% .lead %}

+{% quick-links %}

+{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

+{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

+{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}

+{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}

+{% /quick-links %}

 Nova is a custom content management system that was designed from the ground up to help you manage and play online text-based role-playing games.
 It comes with all of the tools you need to manage your game and the flexibility to add to it as you need.